You can create an svg element using the createElementNS method.

 }

-Now we’ll rotate and scale the leaves to make for a more realistic scatter
+Now we’ll rotate the leaves to make for a more realistic scatter

 1